Karla Bigham: Minnesota House of Representatives

 Bigham was elected to the Minnesota House of Representatives in 2006, where she represented District 57A, which included portions of Dakota and Washington counties in the southeastern Twin Cities metropolitan area.
 She was re-elected in 2008.
 Bigham did not seek re-election to a third term in 2010.
+She is a member of the Minnesota Democratic–Farmer–Labor Party (DFL).

 During her tenure, Bigham served as vice chair of the House Public Safety Policy and Oversight Committee.
 She also served on the House Environment Policy and Oversight Committee and the Finance subcommittees for the Public Safety Finance Division and the State Government Finance Division.

 Minnesota Senate

 After Dan Schoen resigned from the Minnesota Senate following allegations of sexual harassment, Bigham announced her intention to run in the special election for the seat.
 She faced former Republican State Representative Denny McNamara and Libertarian candidate Emily Mellingen.
 Bigham won the special election.

 Senator Bigham won re-election in the 2020 general election, receiving 52.85% of the vote.

-For the 2021-2022 Legislative Session, Senator Bigham serves on the following committees:
+For the 2021-2022 Legislative Session, Senator Bigham served on the following committees: